piotrmilewski/proj1-GreenShell/README.md

 ## A SHELL?
 No you fool.
 Not just any shell.
-This is a <span style="color:green"> g r e e n </span> shell
+This is a g r e e n shell

 ## OH MY BATMAN WHAT DOES IT DO
 SO glad you asked.